 Days earlier, we watched the weather forecasts.
 It looked like the three favorable weather factors could come together.

 - Mostly sunny skies.
-(Winter’s low sun altitude creates shadows and contrasts that you don’t see the rest of the year.
-We like a few clouds to add interest to the rough landscape.)
+(We like a few clouds to add interest to the rough landscape.)

 - Low winds.
 (North Dakota’s winds are nonstop.
 A “calm” day seems to be any day winds are less than 10 mph.
-When we hike the Badlands, even a 10-mph wind gets extra strong when it accelerates down a canyon, or across a hilltop.)
+In the Badlands, even a 10-mph wind feels extra strong when it accelerates down a canyon, or across a hilltop.)

 - Moderate temperatures.
 (Backcountry hiking creates its own heat.
-The layers of clothes we start out with are too many by the time we’re a half-mile down the trail.
+The layers of clothes at the start become too many by the time we’re a half-mile down the trail.
 That’s why we like temperatures between 40 and 60 degrees.)

 Caprock Coulee Trail